openstack/designate-specs/specs/liberty/zone-exists-event.rst

 each nova-compute instance to periodically emit a `compute.instance.exists` event for a small number of instances.
-Designate has no such clear owner, and many thousands of zones may belong to a single pool (the smallest grouping we current;y have available).
-This poses a problem, in that emitting 100's of thousands of events, or more, each hour may be too demaining for the active pool manager.
+Designate has no such clear owner, and many thousands of zones may belong to a single pool (the smallest grouping we currently have available).
+This poses a problem, in that emitting 100's of thousands of events, or more, each hour may be too demanding for the active pool manager.

 Proposed change